haskell/text/tests-and-benchmarks.markdown

 The functional tests are located in the `tests` subdirectory.
 An overview of what's in that directory:

+    Makefile          Has targets for common tasks
-    scripts           Various utility scripts
+    Tests             Source files of the testing code scripts           Various utility scripts
-    src               Source files of the testing code text-tests.cabal  Cabal file which compiles all benchmarks Makefile          Has targets for common tasks
+    text-tests.cabal  Cabal file that compiles all benchmarks

 The `text-tests.cabal` builds: